Learn to be more resilient in uncertain times with these ideas to give you more flexibility on a budget.

 This summer is a good time to prepare to weather any short term disruption in supplies or services.
-Here’s a dozen ways that you can become more resilient.
+Here are a dozen ways that you to be more resilient.
 Most don’t cost any extra money but will take some planning time.
 Others will cost you a bit more right now but over the year will save you money.

 1. Have 1 month of food and medication in your house at all times

-Its important when stocking up that you only purchase food that your family actually eats.
+It’s important when stocking up that you only purchase food that your family actually eats.
 Don’t buy case lots of 10 different sacks of dried beans if your family only eats kidney beans.
-Let your family preferences dictate your shopping list.
+Let your family preferences dictate your shopping list, and use a price book to help time purchases for good pricing.

 Plan for your animals, too.
 Have extra feed and a source of water.